 The Primary course focuses on the Montessori pedagogy and practices relating to the characteristics of children from 3 to 6 years of age, the needs expressed during this stage of development, and the means available to assist the child’s work of self-construction.
 The teacher is trained to act as a vital and unhurried link between children and their surroundings; all children explore freely at their own pace.
 Student observation and practice teaching are under the direct guidance of the training staff.

-This course runs as an academic year course in both Vancouver and Toronto in September each year.
+This course runs as an academic year course in both Vancouver and Toronto from September to May/June.

 Elementary (6 to 12 years)

 This course will be offered in Vancouver starting in summer 2019.

 The Elementary course is an interdisciplinary study of human beings, their endeavors, and their relationship to the universe.
 At the elementary level, children seek the reason for everything.
 Rather than expecting the child to memorize a curriculum, Dr. Maria Montessori presented aspects of culture to the elementary child as “seeds of interest,” lessons to touch the imagination and ignite the intellect.
 Searching for answers through individual and small group activities, elementary students learn geography, biology, history, language, science, music, art, and all branches of mathematics.
 The training for elementary teachers also includes Dr. Montessori’s principles of psychology, education, and teaching methodology.